international employment law firm alliance L&E Global

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

-While several countries have begun experimenting with remote work visas, India has not explored this option yet.
-If the foreign national already has an existing and valid business visa, then he/she may work remotely for the foreign company in India.
+The concept of digital nomad visa is currently not recognised in India.
+If a foreign national already has an existing and valid Indian business visa, then they may work remotely for the foreign company from India.
 The foreign national holding a business visa enjoys a multiple entry facility for as long as the visa is granted, however, each visit must be limited to a maximum period of 6 (six) months.
-As of 30 March 2021, the Indian Government has restored the issuance of fresh business e-visas, which had earlier been suspended due to the COVID-19 pandemic.
-Please note that business activities are prohibited while a foreign national is on a tourist visa; hence we do not advise that foreign nationals work remotely in India on tourist visas.
+Please note that business activities are prohibited while a foreign national is on a tourist visa.

 Risk of 'permanent establishment'